Short Sale Process

 Real estate professionals and attorneys nationwide use hud software to prepare HUD Settlement Statements for all residential real estate transactions, including preliminary HUD statements used to negotiate short sales.

-Easy HUD has all the features you need to ensure that your short sale transaction preliminary HUD-1 Statement is one the lender can easily understand and that will help them make a timely decision on whether or not to accept the short sale proposition you present on behalf of the borrower.
+Easy HUD has all the features you need to ensure that your short sale transaction preliminary HUD-1 statement is one the lender can easily understand and that will help them make a timely decision on whether or not to accept the short sale proposition you present on behalf of the borrower.
+Book a demo today and see how easy it is to prepare a HUD statement for closing.